rymend/MSFTImagineArchive/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

     _Adding images to the project_

 1. Click **Browse local files**.
-Browse to the folder containing the [resources that accompany this lab](#) and select all of the files in the "Training/Arctic Fox" directory.
+Browse to the folder containing the [resources that accompany this lab](https://topcs.blob.core.windows.net/public/400-streaming-resources-03.zip) and select all of the files in the "Training Images/Arctic Fox" directory.
 Then OK the selection, enter "Arctic fox" as the tag for the images, and click the **Upload 130 files** button.
 Wait for the upload to complete, and then click **Done**.

 	![Uploading Arctic-fox images](Images/upload-files-1.png)